 It is too early in the assessment process to recommend significant improvement plans at this time.
-According to our original set of data generated in this year, we seem to be heading in the right direction, overall.
+According to our sets of data generated in the last four years, we seem to be heading in the right direction, overall.
 As more data becomes available in the next few years, a clearer picture will emerge that will help with our improvement plans.
 In the future, we will continue to utilize the following broad indicators below.